coder/docs/setup/kubernetes/k3s.md

 [K3s](https://k3s.io/) is a lightweight Kubernetes distribution that works well for single-node or multi-node clusters.
-For single-user trial purposes, you may want to consider the options in [local preview](./local-preview.md).
+For single-user trial purposes, you may want to consider the options in [Coder for Docker](../coder-for-docker/index.md).

 > This installation method is not officially supported or tested by Coder.
 If
 > you have questions or run into issues, feel free to reach out using our